 DUES AND FEES

 3.1 MEMBERSHIP FEES - Membership fees shall be as established in the USA Swimming Corporate Bylaws.
-Local fees, as permitted, shall be as established by the MASI Board of Directors
+Local fees, as permitted, shall be as approved by the MASI Board of Directors.

 3.2 SANCTION, APPROVAL AND OTHER FEES

-.1 Sanction and Approval Fees - The MASI Board of Directors shall establish reasonable fees, procedures, and documentation required of an applicant for a sanction or approval for, or observation of, a swimming competition to be conducted within the Territory.
+.1 Sanction and Approval Fees - The MASI Board of Directors shall approve reasonable fees, procedures, and documentation required of an applicant for a sanction or approval for, or observation of, a swimming competition to be conducted within the Territory.

-.2 Service Charges - In addition to, or in place of, a sanction or approval fee, the MASI Board of Directors may establish a reasonable service charge consistent with the nature of the event.
+.2 Service Charges - In addition to, or in place of, a sanction or approval fee, the MASI Board of Directors may approve a reasonable service charge consistent with the nature of the event.

-.3 Payment - Each applicant for a sanction, approval or observation shall submit with its application the fees and any service charges specified by MASI.
+.3 Payment - Each applicant for a sanction, approval or observation shall be invoiced the fees and any service charges specified by MASI.
 If any of the sanction or approval fees or service charges are due at a time following the submission for sanction or approval, the applicant shall promptly pay those fees or service charges to MASI when due in accordance with MASI’s fee schedule.

-.4 Fines - The MASI Board of Directors may establish fines for noncompliance with policies adopted by the MASI House of Delegates and/or the Board of Directors.
+.4 Fines - The MASI Board of Directors may approve fines for noncompliance with policies adopted by the MASI House of Delegates and/or the Board of Directors.

 3.3 FAILURE TO PAY - Membership rights may be suspended in accordance with the USA Swimming Corporate Bylaws (Delinquent Dues and Fees).